karineek/CsmithEdge/gfauto/README.md

+# Download and Install gfauto

-# We use gfauto to measure coverage.
+We use gfauto to measure coverage.
+We modify the dev_shell script.

 ## Getting the repository:
 ```